numpy/numpy.org/NA-overview.rst

 .. _NEP: https://github.com/numpy/numpy/blob/master/doc/neps/missing-data.rst

-* There is both bitpattern and mask-based missing data, and both have identical default interoperable NA semantics.
+* There is both bitpattern and mask-based missing data, and both have identical interoperable NA semantics.
 * Masks are modified by assigning np.NA or values to array elements.
   The way to peek behind the mask or to unmask values is to keep a view of the array that shares the data pointer but not the mask pointer.